OthankQ/100-days-of-code/r1-log.md

 ### R1D45
 Today I learned about closure in JS I also learned what Node consists of and things JS needs to manage a server!

+### R1D46
+Learned about closures and how callback functions work!
+Also learned about call, apply and bind method!
+Next, I am going to learn about functional programming paradigm!